 In addition to our work in Escarpment, Kenya, WHH also supports educational programs in the slum of Kawangware, Kenya.
-We spread the love of God through the education of individual children in our school and Saturday worship programs.
+We spread the love of God through the education of individual children in our school.

-In 2014 Amy and her husband Tom joined Worldwide Hearts and Hands on their first mission trip to Kenya.
-During their first day Amy and Tom ventured away from the group into the Nairobi slum Kawangware.
-What they experienced changed their lives forever and flooded their hearts with love and compassion for the children there.
+In 2014, Amy and her husband Tom joined Worldwide Hearts and Hands on their first mission trip to Kenya.
+During their first day, Amy and Tom visited a Nairobi slum called Kawangware.
+What they experienced changed their lives forever.
+Their hearts were flooded with love and compassion for the children.
 Amy made many more trips in the years following and spent time with the children of Kawangware.
-Light 8:12 was born out of Amy’s desire to see these children loved, educated and told about God’s love for them.
+Light 8:12 was born from Amy’s desire to see these children loved, educated, and experience God’s love for them.
 Light 8:12 has expanded to offer a daily school, Saturday worship program and various medical needs.
-In years to come, we have a vision to reach many more children through the expansion of Light 8:12’s program.
+In years to come, we envision reaching many more children through the expansion of Light 8:12’s program.

 Light 8:12 believes first and foremost in bringing the truth of God’s word and light to children.
 We believe every child deserves one-on-one nurturing, adequate nutrition and the preparatory skills needed to yield success in school and beyond.
 Light 8:12 seeks to bring the truth and light of God’s word to the children of Kawangware through Bible lessons, songs and worship.
 Light 8:12 strives to meet the physical, emotional and educational needs of the children using age and developmentally appropriate activities.